origin-1/gulp-eslint-new/README.md

 ### `gulpESLintNew()`

 Run ESLint with default settings.
-A [configuration file](https://eslint.org/docs/user-guide/configure/configuration-files) may be resolved relative to each linted file.
+A [configuration file](https://eslint.org/docs/user-guide/configure/configuration-files) will be resolved depending on the version of ESLint used.

 ### `gulpESLintNew(options)`